 $35.00 |

-This one-hour audio course highlights the common oversights architects and contractors often make when addressing accessibility on multifamily projects in two critical areas of project development: design and construction.
+This one-hour narrated course highlights the common oversights architects and contractors often make when addressing accessibility on multifamily projects in two critical areas of project development: design and construction.
 We will review real-life examples coupled with simple solutions to help you in creating compliant projects that meet the needs of all users and the required accessibility standards.
 Learn how to take a proactive approach to accessible design and avoid litigation through this informative CE course!

 $35.00 |